Lonsdorf-Lab/lonsdorf-lab.github.io/_members/fritz_becker.md

 links:
   email: fritz.becker@uni-bielefeld.de
+  bluesky: fritzbecker.bsky.social
+  linkedin: fritz-becker-32ab671a9/
   orcid: 0000-0003-3889-206X
+  google-scholar: vZ0xrZoAAAAJ
   github: Fritz-theCat
-  linkedin: fritz-becker-32ab671a9/
 ---

-Fritz started in January 2025 as a Post-Doc on the FEARBASE project funded by the Volkswagen Stiftung.
-He is supervises and works on the technical and academic execution of the project's goals.
+Fritz Becker started in January 2025 as a Post-Doc on the FEARBASE project funded by the Volkswagen Stiftung.
+He supervises and works on the technical and academic execution of the project's goals.
+He studied in Mainz and is in the process of acquiring his PhD in Tübingen.